UPDATE: Introduction to Researching Foreign Law

 - The Practice of International Litigation (2nd ed.)
 (1998- )

-- International Judicial Assistance: Civil and Commercial (1984- )
+- International Judicial Assistance: Civil and Commercial (1984- ).
+A new edition is scheduled for 2020.

 - Practicing Law Institute and ALI-ABA continuing legal education publications sometimes address transnational litigation issues.

 - Small or Developing Countries: If you're looking for materials on a relatively small country, you may want to use a simple keyword search with that country's name and the word law, e.g., Angola law.
-Be careful with countries that have changed their names (e.g., Myanmar/Burma, Burkina Faso/Upper Volta); search under both names.
+Be careful with countries that have changed their names (e.g., Swaziland/Eswatini, Myanmar/Burma); search under both names.

-- Case Reports (Including Translations): To look for cases, use a subject search.
+- Case Reports (including translations): To look for cases, use a subject search.
 Enter “law reports digests etc” followed by the country name.
-E.g., law reports digests etc. Peru.
+E.g. “law report digests etc. Peru.”

 One very useful source of information on current foreign law is the subject collection, either in print or online.
 Most print subject collections describe and analyze other countries' laws; a few provide the texts.
 Web sources usually provide collections of foreign laws, without commentary.

-Lexis.com provides databases for several countries, including the following: Argentina (codes and laws, in Spanish, but only through 1997); Australia (federal and state cases); Brunei (cases); Canada (cases, laws, regulations); China (selected laws and other documents, including a few cases); England and Wales (cases, laws, regulations); EU (cases, laws, regulations, and other materials); France (Official Journal, in French, 2000-2008); Hong Kong (cases, laws); India (cases, ending in 2004 or 2001 depending on the court); Ireland (cases); Israel (1948-2009); Malaysia (cases, laws); Mexico (cases in Spanish, codes and laws in Spanish; official gazette, in Spanish); New Zealand (cases); Northern Ireland (cases); Russia (civil code in English through 2013, older laws in English, ending 1997); Scotland (cases, laws, regulations); South Africa (Constitutional Court cases, some tax cases to 1998, laws); UK (cases, laws, regulations).
-This material is supposed to move to Lexis Advance by the end of 2016.
+Lexis.com provides databases for several countries, including the following: Argentina (Boletin Oficial (official gazette)--Spanish); Australia (federal and state cases, federal and state legislation); Canada (cases, laws, regulations); China (selected laws, regulations, and other documents, including some cases); England and Wales (cases, laws, regulations); European Union (cases, laws—enter EU legislation or EU cases from first screen); Hong Kong (cases, laws); India (national and state laws); Ireland (cases); Malaysia (cases, laws); Mexico (cases from the Corte Suprema in Spanish up to 2004); New Zealand (cases, laws); Northern Ireland (cases); Russia (a few laws); Scotland (cases, laws, regulations); South Africa (Constitutional Court cases, laws to 2014); UK (cases, laws, regulations).

 Sometimes periodicals are the only source for the text of foreign legislation, and they are often a good source for descriptions of foreign law.
 Certain subscription databases can be helpful.